esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 It will take a few moments for the Google ‘Sign-in’ screen to appear.
 :::

 Step 7: In the Email or phone field, enter **afw#esper** and then select **Next**.
-As a certified Google EMM partner, this is a particular keyword used by the AFW provisioning process that will then start the process to enroll your device into Esper.
+As a certified Google EMM partner, this is a particular keyword used by the AFW onboarding process that will then start the process to enroll your device into Esper.

 ![alt text](./images/AFW-image/7-emailphone.png)